Sebagabones/CITS3007Project/Phase1/Report/report1.md

 The group discussed this whether using different editors would cause any issues, however the Emacs user was confident that they would be able to replicate any necessary features in Emacs, and if not will (begrudgingly) switch over to using VS Code for the remainder of the project.

 ### 3.2 Additional Tooling
-This will be split up into 4 main sections - formatting, static analysis/linting, dynamic analysis, and CI/CD implementing both of these.
+This will be split up into 4 main sections - formatting, static analysis/linting, dynamic analysis, and the CI/CD implementation of these.

 *Note: The group was absent from the lecture covering Fuzzing (due to attending the first meeting for this project), and so implementing fuzzing has not been discusseed at a group meeting yet, this is planned to be addressed and implemented at the second meeting, which is the day that this report is due, and so the usage of fuzzing is not covered in this report, however it will almost definitely be used in the testing of this project*